kumar-rocks/covid-data-project/README.md

 - clone this repo into your system
 - run the python file through any text editor or terminal

-### CHANGE IT IN ANY FORM YOU WANT AND RAISE PULL REQUEST.
+### CHANGE IT IN ANY FORM YOU WANT AND RAISE A PULL REQUEST.
 # :)